Just Eat: History

-In February 2017, Buttress announced he would be leaving as CEO after four years, due to "urgent family matters".
-He continues on the company's board as a non executive director, and has since taken up a role with Newport, Wales based rugby side Dragons as their CEO.
+In February 2017, Buttress announced he would be leaving as CEO after four years, due to urgent family matters, continuing to be a non executive director.
+He later took up a role with Newport, Wales-based rugby union side Dragons as their CEO.
 His departure was noted by industry commentators as a "significant loss" for the business, with Buttress having been "one of the UK's stand out entrepreneurs of the last decade".

 On 29 July 2019, it was announced that Just Eat and Takeaway.com had agreed the terms for a merger of the companies in a deal worth £9bn.
 On 10 January 2020, 80.4% of Just Eat shareholders approved Takeaway.com's deal to acquire Just Eat plc.
 Although Just Eat plc became a subsidiary of Takeaway.com on 3 February 2020, the Competition and Markets Authority ordered on 4 February 2020 that no integration should take place and that the brands should be kept separate until their investigation is completed.
 Just Eat plc was renamed to Just Eat Limited while the investigation took place.
 At the time of the merger Just Eat had 3,600 employees and 26.3 million customers in 2018.
 Takeaway.com won over a bid for Just Eat from Prosus.

 Just Eat partnered with McDonald's in January 2020 to deliver food in the United Kingdom, ending the monopoly which Uber Eats had previously exercised in the country.

 On 22 April 2020, The UK's Competition and Markets Authority announced it was unconditionally approving Just Eat's merger with Takeaway.com, following an investigation.

+Under Just Eat Takeaway.com

-On 2 March 2022, in a response to its announcement of losses, Just Eat Takeaway revealed plans to exit from Portugal, Romania and Norway from 1 April 2022.
+On 2 March 2022, in a response to its announcement of losses, Just Eat Takeaway revealed plans to exit Portugal, Romania and Norway from 1 April 2022.

 On 5 May 2022, Just Eat Takeaway announced that Just Eat in the United Kingdom would be partnering with Domino's Pizza.
-The two launched a trial in May where ten Domino's owned stores in London would be placed on the platform.
+The two launched a trial in May where ten Domino's-owned stores in London would be placed on the platform.
 106 Domino's franchise partner stores in the UK were expected to be on the platform by the end of May.
 Just Eat would be the only food delivery app in the United Kingdom to offer Domino's.

 In July 2022, the company announced 390 redundancies in France, after its market capital fell following the COVID-19 pandemic.

+In March 2023, Just Eat Takeaway announced 1,700 delivery driver redundancies in the UK, with drivers to work as gig workers (freelancers) instead of being employed.

+In July 2024, Just Eat announced its intention to leave France.

+In August 2024, the Advertising Standards Authority upheld a complaint that Just Eat failed to use appropriate targeting to ensure an advertisement featuring products that were high in fat, sugar and salt was not directed at under 16s.